 ONDA will provide all necessary training in order to conduct the lek counts so no previous experience is required.

-- Thursday, March 15, 2 p.m: We will all gather at the Hart Mountain NAR Headquarters.
-Arriving at this time is important because it allows time for the US Fish and Wildlife Service orientation, gear assignments and answering questions.
+- Thursday, April 2, 2 p.m: We will all gather at the Hart Mountain NAR Headquarters.
+Arriving at this time is important because it allows time for the U.S. Fish and Wildlife Service orientation, gear assignments and answering questions.
 We will be going to bed early in preparation for the early mornings!

-- Friday, March 16: Rise and shine at around 4 a.m.!
-Volunteers will be divided into three groups with approximately three people per group (not including Refuge staff).
+- Friday, April 3: Rise and shine at around 4 a.m.!
+Volunteers will be divided into three groups with approximately two people per group.
 All leks will involve at least a short drive and a hike ranging from 1 to 3 miles in the dark.
 Due to the early start, volunteers are usually done with the count and back to the bunkhouse by 10 a.m.
 Afternoon will consist of scouting out the locations of the next day’s leks and, time and energy permitting, possibly a leisurely hike or a soak in the hot springs (or a nap).

 Very early working hours, below freezing temperatures, hiking in the dark on uneven terrain.